As of May 17, 2013:

 All amounts approximate

-The Securities Investor Protection Act (SIPA) Trustee and his counsel are governed by SIPA process, which includes:
+The Securities Investor Protection Act (SIPA) Trustee and his counsel are governed by the SIPA process, which includes:

 - Claims Determinations